Lullus: Monk to archbishop

-King Pippin confirmed him in 753 as bishop of Mainz and in 754 he became archbishop, as Saint Boniface resigned and appointed Lullus his successor.
-Lullus became the first regular archbishop of Mainz when Pope Hadrian I granted him the pallium in about 781.
+King Pippin confirmed him in 753 as bishop of Mainz, and in 754 he became archbishop, as Saint Boniface resigned and appointed Lullus his successor.
+Lullus became the first regular archbishop of Mainz when Pope Adrian I granted him the pallium in about 781.
 He then greatly expanded his bishopric by absorbing those of Büraburg (near Fritzlar) and Erfurt.

 Carolingian era

 From 769 onward, Lullus promoted the establishment of the Carolingian style monastery of Hersfeld Abbey, which he succeeded in having placed under Charlemagne's Carolingian dynasty protection in 775.

 Lullus's chief accomplishment was the completion of Saint Boniface's reform of the church in the Frankish Carolingian Empire and the successful conclusion of the Christianization of the Germans in Hesse-Thuringia.
 But while Boniface had looked for a close link to Rome, Lullus sought a better understanding with the Frankish kings.

 Lullus died on 16 October 786 in Hersfeld Abbey at Bad Hersfeld, and is buried in the church.